The Nights of Lucretia Borgia

 The Nights of Lucretia Borgia is a 1959 Italian historical drama film.
 It was also known as Le notti di Lucrezia Borgia and Nights of Temptation.
 It was one of a series of sexually aggressive characters Belinda Lee played in European movies.

 Plot

 Diana d'Alva is part of a family who are leading a conspiracy against the Borgias in medieval Italy.
 She is rescued from being attacked by Federico, a virtuous nobleman from an impoverished family.

 Federico goes to serve Cesare Borgia.
 Cesare's sister Lucrezia Borgia desires Federico, but he is in love with Diana.
 Lucrezia's former lover, Astorre, is jealous of Frederico.

-Frederico rescues Diana from the Borgias and kills Atorre in a duel.
+Frederico rescues Diana from the Borgias and kills Astorre in a duel.